Barnaby Dorfman: Career

 Barnaby began his career in 1990 working for the US Department of Commerce’s Commercial Service as an International Trade Assistant.
 His work there included developing, forecasting, and monitoring a $3.5 million annual operating budget.
 He also assisted US technology companies in identifying and entering international markets.
 In 1993, Dorfman managed and co-owned Marsee Baking where he was responsible for profit and loss for all aspects of the Portland bakery.
 In 1995, Dorfman worked for such companies as Microsoft/MSN and Renaissance Worldwide before heading over to Amazon.com in 1999.

 In his 7 years working for Amazon.com, Dorfman held several positions.
 He was Vice President for A9.com.
 He managed business development and marketing for A9.com as well as building and leading a team to develop and launch a local directory search service.
 As Vice President, he also invented Block View, utilizing digital cameras, GPS, and proprietary software and hardware that capture and display more than 35 million images of local businesses efficiently.
 Prior to becoming Vice President, he was also a General Manager for Bibliofind.com, an Exchange.com website, Group Product Manager for Amazon Marketplace and for Internet Movie Database (IMDb) and created IMDbPro.com, Director for IMDb services and Director of Product Development for Amazon.com.
 Dorfman remained employed with Amazon.com until 2006.

 In 2006, Dorfman came to Peerflix where he held the Chief Product Officer position managing ongoing development of the Peerflix DVD trading platform and creating community features to increase sharing and content generation.
 In August 2007, kyte.tv announced that Barnaby Dorfman would be joining their team as Chief Product Officer.

 In 2008, Dorfman co-founded Foodista, Inc, as CEO.
 In April 2009, the company reorganized as Foodista, Inc. and announced closing an early stage investment round led by Amazon.com.

+In January 2025, Dorfman was appointed Chairman of the AI Advisory Board at Boostlingo, a company focused on language access technology.

 Other pursuits

 Dorfman was executive producer of the film Police Beat, which received a nomination for the Grand Jury Prize at the 2005 Sundance Film Festival.

+In 2024, he partnered with Jon Kiehnau and Ben Frey to purchase Don and Joe's Meats, a butcher shop that has operated for over 100 years in Seattle’s historic Pike Place Market.